AntonJanto/MobileButler/README.md

  - As an employee I want to be able to assign an order to a table

 ### Non-functional
- - Every order includes the time it was created
+ - Every order includes the time it was closed
  - Every order includes the total sum
  - Every product includes its price, product name, and product number
  - Products are loaded from the central database api